-3 ANT 210 General Anthropology 0 0 3
+ANT 210 General Anthropology

-This course introduces the physical, archaeological, linguistic, and ethnological fields of Topics include human origins, genetic variations, archaeology, linguistics, anthropology. primatology, and contemporary cultures.
+This course introduces the physical, archaeological, linguistic, and ethnological fields of anthropology.
+Topics include human origins, genetic variations, archaeology, linguistics, primatology, and contemporary cultures.
 Upon completion, students should be able to demonstrate an understanding of the four major fields of anthropology.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/ behavioral sciences.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.

-Course Descriptions Class Hours ork Experienc Clinical Hours

-ANT 220 Cultural Anthropology 3 0 0 3
+ANT 220 Cultural Anthropology

-Prerequisites:

-Corequisites:

 This course introduces the nature of human culture.
 Emphasis is placed on cultural theory, methods of fieldwork, and cross-cultural comparisons in the areas of ethnology, language, and the cultural past.
 Upon completion, students should be able to demonstrate an understanding of basic cultural processes and how cultural data are collected and analyzed.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/ behavioral sciences.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.

-ANT 240 Archaeology 3 0 0 3
+ANT 240 Archaeology

-Prerequisites:

-Corequisites:

-This course introduces the scientific study of the 1 1

-is placed on the process of human cultural evolution as revealed through archaeological methods
+This course introduces the scientific study of the unwritten record of the human past.
+Emphasis is placed on the process of human cultural evolution as revealed through archaeological methods of excavation and interpretation.

-of excavation and interpretation.
-Upon complet ion, studer nts should be able to demonstrate an

-of excavation and interpretation.
 Upon completion, students should be able to demonstrate an understanding of how archaeologists reconstruct the past and describe the variety of past human cultures.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.

-ART 111 Art Appreciation 3 0 0 3 Dronoquiait 221
+ART 111 Art Appreciation

 This course introduces the origins and historical development of art.
 Emphasis is placed on the relationship of design principles to various art forms including but not limited to sculpture, painting, and architecture.
 Upon completion, students should be able to identify and analyze a variety of artistic styles, periods, and media.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-ART 283 Ceramics I 0 6 0 3 Prerequisite es:
+ART 283 Ceramics I

 This course provides an introduction to three-dimensional design principles using the medium of clay.
 Emphasis is placed on fundamentals of forming, surface design, glaze application, and firing.
 Upon completion, students should be able to demonstrate skills in slab and coil construction, simple wheel forms, glaze technique, and creative expression.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.